FishMinus/FishMinus/README.md

 - 👋 Hi, I’m @FishMinus
-Game developer with interests in many fields.
+a Game developer with interests in many fields.